Cinnamon Leaf Essential Oil

 Cinnamon Leaf Essential Oil should NOT be ingested without the supervision of a health practitioner.
 This oil is not the same as the cinnamon on your spice rack.

-Cinnamon Leaf Essential Oil blends well with Black pepper, Cardamom, Clove, and Ginger Essential Oils.
+Cinnamon Leaf Essential Oil blends well with Clove, Black Pepper, Cardamom, Coriander, and Ginger Essential Oils.

 Diffusing Cinnamon Leaf Oil can boost energy when physically and mentally exhausted or stressed.
-This oil has a warm and antispasmodic effect that helps ease muscular aches, sprains, rheumatism, and arthritis.
+This oil is an antispasmodic.
+It has a warming effect on the body that helps alleviate muscle aches and sprains, as well as arthritis and rheumatism.
 It can also act as a pick-me-up to reduce drowsiness.

-When diffused using a vaporizer or burner, Cinnamon Leaf Oil can help treat chest congestion and bronchitis.
-Cinnamon Leaf Oil fights viral infections, such as coughs and colds, and helps prevent them from spreading.
-It even aids in destroying germs in your gallbladder and bacteria that cause staph infections.
+You can use a burner or vaporizer to diffuse Cinnamon Leaf Oil and clear up chest congestion and bronchitis.
+Cinnamon Leaf Oil keeps colds and coughs from spreading by fighting them off as well as putting other viral infections at bay.
+It also kills germs found in the gallbladder.
+It destroys the bacteria that result in staph infections.
 Cinnamon Essential Oil can improve blood circulation, thus helping to remove blood impurities and increase the body’s oxygen supply, which, in turn, can improve metabolic function and reduce the risk of suffering a heart attack.
-It also works well in helping alleviate nausea, upset stomach, and diarrhea.
+It is also great for curing an upset stomach, calming nausea and diarrhea.

 Cinnamon Leaf Essential Oil can be used as a natural disinfectant to clean and disinfect toilets, the refrigerator, kitchen countertops and other surfaces, such as doorknobs, the microwave oven, chopping boards and even to clean smelly sneakers.

 Cinnamon Leaf Oil can be used for personal hygiene as well.
 It can kill bacteria when used as facial scrub mixed with olive or coconut oil.
 To use as a gargle, mix a drop or two in a glass of purified water.
-Dentures can be disinfected and cleansed by making a solution of water, hydrogen peroxide, and Cinnamon Leaf Oil.
+Dentures can be disinfected and cleansed by making a solution that is a mixture of water, Cinnamon Leaf Oil, and hydrogen peroxide.
 It can also get rid of fungal infections, such as athlete’s foot, by adding a drop of Cinnamon Leaf Oil to a footbath.
 Adding a drop of Cinnamon Leaf Oil to a natural shampoo will help keep your hair healthy and, in children, help kill stubborn head lice.

-The scent of Cinnamon Leaf Oil can deter insects, such as black ants, mosquitoes, roaches, and flies.
+Cinnamon Leaf Oil can be used as an insect repellent.
+Its aroma discourages mosquitoes, black ants, flies, and cockroaches.
 Spray or diffuse the oil around the home.
-It can also be sprayed it over mattresses and sheets to get rid of bed bugs.
+It can also be sprayed over mattresses and sheets to get rid of bed bugs.

-From the Laurel plant family, this evergreen tree is native to Sri Lanka, but now grows in many countries such as India, China, Bangladesh, Myanmar, and Indonesia.
+Native to Sri Lanka, this evergreen tree from the Laurel plant family now grows in several countries such as China, India, Indonesia, Bangladesh, and Myanmar.
 There are actually over 100 varieties of Cinnamonum verum.
 Cinnamon is one of the oldest spices known to man.
-It was valued in ancient Egypt not only as a medicine and beverage flavoring but also as an embalming agent and is also mentioned in the Bible.
-Cinnamon was so precious that it was considered more valuable than gold throughout some of its history.
+It was valued in ancient Egypt not only to add flavor to beverages and drinks and for its medicinal properties, but it was also used in the embalming process.
+Cinnamon was used in biblical times as it is found listed in the Bible with other common spices of the day.
+At times in its history, cinnamon was so prized that it was even treated as more valuable and treasured than gold.